awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 Let's assume that "Enterprise A" has a dedicated production (referenced as "prod" hereafter) AWS Organization.
 This "prod" AWS Organization is used by it's end users to run all their workloads.
 In a single AWS Organization setup, the "prod" AWS Organization is the only AWS Organization that exists.
 Applying changes to this single organization, for example updating ADF, changing SCPs or applying enforcing controls via AWS Config, introduces the risk or disrupting your production workloads.
-To mitigate this risk, it is recommended to apply the mutl-organization ADF setup as described in this document.
+To mitigate this risk, it is recommended to apply the multi-organization ADF setup as described in this document.

 As part of the multi-organization ADF setup, one or more AWS Organizations are added.
 In the instructions below, a separate development ("dev") and integration ("int") AWS Organization are added.
 The following diagram shows such an architecture:
 ![Multi Org Intro](images/aws-multi-org-2.png)